 (5)(a) If within 6 years after money is so paid to the Treasurer, a claimant makes a demand against the Treasurer for the money so paid, the Treasurer, upon being satisfied that the claimant is the owner of the money demanded by him, shall order and direct payment of it to him.

-(b) The payment shall, without any further appropriation than this Act, be charged to the Consolidated Fund.
+(b) The payment shall, without any further appropriation than this Act, be charged to the Consolidated Account.

 (c) Where money so paid to a claimant is afterwards claimed by another person, the Treasurer shall not be responsible for the payment, but that person may have recourse against the claimant to whom the money was paid by the Treasurer.